khaireddinechebbi/holbertonschool-shell/basics/README.md

-0-current_working_directory :   This script printing the absolute path name of the current working directory.
+0-current_working_directory :   This script prints the absolute path name of the current working directory.
-1-listit                    :   This script displaying the contents list of your current directory.
+1-listit                    :   This script displays the contents list of your current directory.
+2-bring_me_home             :   This script changes the working directory to the user’s home directory.
+3-listfiles                 :